State Law Guide · Updated January 2026

 Your Cancellation Rights

-Under South Dakota Deceptive Trade Practices and Consumer Protection Act, South Dakota consumers have the right to cancel F&I products purchased from dealers.
+Under South Dakota Deceptive Trade Practices and Consumer Protection Act, some F&I products sold in South Dakota may be cancellable or refundable, subject to their contract terms.
 After this period, you're still entitled to a pro-rata refund based on unused time or mileage.

 How It Works